Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 {kotlin-runnable="true" id="manual-cancellation-example"}

 In this example, [`CompletableDeferred`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-completable-deferred/) is used as a signal that the coroutine has started running.
 The coroutine calls `complete()` when it starts executing, and `await()` only returns once that `CompletableDeferred` is completed.
 This way, cancellation happens only after the coroutine has started running.
-Without this check, the coroutine could be canceled before it runs the code inside its block.
-You don't need to have this check to cancel a coroutine, but it is included here to have a consistent example which always prints the explanation lines.
+Without this check, the coroutine may be canceled before it runs the code inside its block.
+You don't need this check to cancel a coroutine, but it is included here to make the example reproducible, so the coroutine always starts and prints its messages before it's canceled.

 Similarly, a coroutine created by `async` can be canceled, `val deferred = async { ... }`, `deferred.cancel()`.
 The `async` builder returns a `Deferred` handle, which inherits from `Job`.
 Hence, the cancellation works in exactly the same way for `Deferred` as it does for `Job`.